 One thing I remember very clearly from grade school was the idea that mitochondria are the powerhouse of a cell.
 After each successive science class, this same concept popped up time and time again – in different wording, but very much the same meaning.

-Every one of the billions of cells that make up the human body contains hundreds of these bean-shaped structures.
-These little beans are considered the powerhouse because it is within these structures that the cell produces most of the energy it needs to function, an energy source called ATP (1).
+The human body contains billions of cells, and each of these cells contain hundreds of mitochondria.
+These bean-shaped structures are considered the powerhouse because it is within these structures that the cell produces most of the energy it needs to function, an energy source called ATP (1).

 It seems that these powerhouses might be heavily involved in the way that our bodies handle stress and the mood disorders, like depression, that may develop.